-- 59. The framework foresees two scientific and technical functions to performed for the effectiveness evaluation, namely a synthesis function, and an integration function.
-These function at different levels of the framework. - a.
-Synthesis function: The first function is to synthesise mercury information collected and compiled by the level 1 to 3 activities.
-Two streams of information are referred to in this regard: (i) information provided by Parties based on Article 21 reporting, and (ii) information and knowledge that is scientific, peer-reviewed and publicly available.
+Deleted: <#>Synthesis function: The first function is to synthesise mercury information collected and compiled by the level 1 to 3 activities.
+Two streams of information are referred to in this regard: (i) information provided by Parties based on Article 21 reporting, and (ii) information and knowledge that is scientific, peerreviewed and publicly available.
 The information is used to respond to the first three policy questions, and the indicators identified, to prepare the four synthesis reports.
 This function foresees a role for the secretariat, for scientists and experts, and for organisations.
-This function foresees the production of four synthesis reports, one of which is the Global Monitoring Report, for which a specific expert group is foreseen. - b.
+This function foresees the production of four synthesis reports, one of which is the Global Monitoring Report, for which a specific expert group is foreseen.
 Integration function: The second function, which occurs at level 4, is to interpret the information and knowledge collected, compiled and synthesised by the level 1 to 3 activities to interpret the linkages between policy actions, emission reductions and resulting mercury levels, using available data sources, modelling techniques and analytical tools drawn from natural and social sciences.
 Further this function included also the collection of additional non-mercury information for further analysis that will include, but is not limited to, data on socio-economic and demographic information such as global population trends, trade and industry trends, mitigation and adaptation policies, or on technological innovation information such as alternative products, communication and transport technologies.
 The intent of this function is to provide an integrative picture through the contextualisation of information for that evaluation cycle of the Convention.
-The function foresees the production of the Integrated Assessment Report, and the establishment of a specific integrated assessment group of expertise.
+The function foresees the production of the Integrated Assessment Report, and the establishment of a specific integrated assessment group of expertise....
+The framework also

-60. The framework also differentiates between input from the following two:
+<#> The framework also differentiates between input from the following two:¶

-- a.
-Monitoring: Compiling, assessing and summarizing available monitoring data, per the monitoring arrangements in Annex III, to describe the current state of mercury concentrations, as well as trends in the environment, humans and biota, and working with modelling experts as appropriate.
-The global monitoring report developed at level 3 will be the input to the integrated assessment at level 4, and also submitted to the Effectiveness Evaluation Committee. - b.
-Modelling: Analysing the contribution of emissions and releases covered by the Convention to overall mercury concentrations in the environment, and where possible, in humans and biota.
-Modelling conducted during level 4 will estimate future mercury concentrations that reflect the overall impacts of mercury emissions and releases, from legacy emissions and releases to those predicted in the future under various scenarios, based on the reports made available in the effectiveness evaluation process, as well as available relevant socio-economic information.
+<#>Monitoring: Compiling, assessing and summarizing available monitoring data, per the monitoring arrangements in Annex III, to describe the current state of mercury concentrations, as well as trends in the environment, humans and biota, and working with modelling experts as appropriate.
+The global monitoring report developed at level 3 will be the input to the integrated assessment at level 4, and also submitted to the Effectiveness Evaluation Committee.